picaosgeo/quasar-sketch/README.md

 Sketch App Plugin for Quasar [WIP]

 ## WHY?
 This plugin for Sketch should serve as middleware between your Quasar Project, its Storybook and Sketch.
+Here is a good read about that: https://medium.com/seek-blog/sketching-in-the-browser-33a7b7aa0526

 ## Notes
 Things to think about for the future of docs and unifying sketch with quasar...